Optimisation of time-ordered processes in the finite and asymptotic regime: Application to optimizing time-ordered processes

+The protocol that we propose in the following saturates the relation in Eq.~\eqref{limit_GHZ} in the limit $N\to\infty$.
+In this sense, despite solely relying on one-qubit measurements, our protocol is asymptotically optimal.

-To illustrate the performance of our SDP relaxations to solve entanglement certification problems in many-body systems, we consider an entanglement detection protocol inspired by the GHZ game, where the role of the memory is taken by a classical FSA.
-We thus call this protocol the \emph{multi-round GHZ game}.
-Specifically, picture a protocol for entanglement verification where, in each of the first $N-1$ rounds, one of the following two measurements is performed with probability $\frac{1}{2}$:
+Let us, then, describe our entanglement-detection protocol.
+The protocol is inspired by the GHZ game, previously considered in Refs.~\cite{Mermin1990, Boyer2004}, where here the role of the memory is taken by a classical FSA.
+We thus call this protocol the \emph{automaton-guided GHZ game}.
+Specifically, picture a protocol for many-body entanglement verification where, for each of the first $N-1$ particles, one of the following two measurements is performed with probability $\frac{1}{2}$: